|GPS:||39.637, -79.813 Google Map · Climbing Area Map|

 2. Placing bolts is not allowed in Coopers Rock State Forest.
 If you are caught placing bolts by a ranger, you will likely be prosecuted.
 While climbing here, you will most likely come across a few bolts.
 Use them if you will, but just know that these were not placed in accordance with the forest rules.

 3. Please adhere to the no climbing zones, this is crucial.
 These zones include the main overlook and the area surrounding it indicated by “no climbing” signs.
 They also include the Haystack Block below the main overlook.

-The local gear shop in Morgantown is Pathfinder, it is located on High Street.
+As of 2020 Morgantown has a new full service climbing gym, Gritstone, offering lead, toprope, autobelay, bouldering, yoga classes, and weightlifting.
+If the weather isn't cooperating for outdoor climbing, it is honestly worth making a trip to Morgantown just to climb at this gym.
+The local outdoor gear shop in Morgantown is Pathfinder, it is located on High Street.
 They have a large selection of outdoor gear in stock and should have just about any climbing gear you might need.
 You will also find many good restaurants in this area, most notably Black Bear.
 This fantastic burrito restaurant has a great variety of food and craft beers and is a favorite among the local outdoor community.